hiperwalk/hiperwalk/docs/tutorial/quantum_walk_models.rst

    import hiperwalk as hpw
    cycle = hpw.Cycle(11)

-For creating a quantum qalk,
+For creating a quantum walk,
 we must first define the graph in which the quantum walk will take place.
 This can be accomplished by passing a :class:`hiperwalk.Graph` object to the Quantum Walk constructor.